-Wall Street will be looking for positivity from BP as it approaches its next earnings report date.
-On that day, BP is projected to report earnings of $0.82 per share, which would represent a year-over-year decline of 3.53%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $79.79 billion, up 3.74% from the year-ago period.
+Investors will be hoping for strength from BP as it approaches its next earnings release, which is expected to be October 29, 2019.
+The company is expected to report EPS of $0.75, down 34.78% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $81.58 billion, up 0.96% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for BP.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for BP should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.16% lower.
-BP currently has a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+BP is currently a Zacks Rank #3 (Hold).

-It is also worth noting that BP currently has a PEG ratio of 1.78.
+It is also worth noting that BP currently has a PEG ratio of 1.21.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Integrated - International was holding an average PEG ratio of 1.87 at yesterday's closing price.
+The Oil and Gas - Integrated - International industry currently had an average PEG ratio of 1.69 as of yesterday's close.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 239, putting it in the bottom 7% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 226, which puts it in the bottom 12% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report